Benchmarking shade in NSW playgrounds

 The project team also spoke with industry professionals about barriers and enablers for good quality shade and explored achievable targets for shade coverage over play equipment and seating.

-A study from 2014 found inequities in the shade available in playgrounds in lower socioeconomic neighbourhoods of Sydney.
+A study from 2014 found inequities in the shade available in playgrounds in lower socioeconomic neighbourhoods of Sydney.5

 What are the benefits?

-The shade benchmarking project will inform the development of solutions to ensure NSW playgrounds are more shady, sun safe and cool.
+The shade benchmarking project informs the development of solutions to ensure NSW playgrounds are more shady, sun safe and cool.

 High quality built and natural shade in playgrounds not only helps reduce UV radiation by up to 75%, but also helps keep children cool while outdoors and protect them from extreme heat.

-Common surfaces used in central schoolyards and playgrounds such as unshaded asphalt and artificial grass, can climb to temperatures of up to 60C during the day.
-Providing shade can reduce the temperature of these surfaces by 20C.
+Common surfaces used in central schoolyards and playgrounds such as unshaded asphalt and artificial grass, can climb to temperatures of up to 60C during the day.6 Providing shade can reduce the temperature of these surfaces by 20C.6

 Shady, sun safe and cool playgrounds will help keep our children healthy and reduce their risk of developing skin cancer in the future.